OpenACalendar/openacalendar.github.io/_posts/2014-02-04-first-code.markdown

 Also the first version of a WordPress plugin is public with a stable release!
-Checkout the code at [GitHub](https://github.com/OpenACalendar/OpenACalendar-Web-WordPress) and the stable releases at [GitHub](http://wordpress.org/plugins/openacalendar/)
+Checkout the code at [GitHub](https://github.com/OpenACalendar/OpenACalendar-Web-WordPress) and the stable release at [GitHub](http://wordpress.org/plugins/openacalendar/)